 The Nerve Express algorithms are conveniently packaged for office use.
 If they are equivalent to CHRONOS, they would constitute a reliable office system useful for many purposes:

-and quantification of drug effects on the autonomic nervous system.
+- Quantification of drug effects on the autonomic nervous system

 Power spectral measures of normal RR intervals recorded for a short (5 minute) or long (24-hour) period of time predict cardiac death in patients with coronary heart disease or valvular heart disease and in random samples of middle-aged persons (1-10).

 Power spectral measures of normal RR intervals also provide an excellent measure of physical fitness (11-14).
 Short-term recordings of the ECG show cyclic fluctuations that are well characterized by frequency domain methods, either non-parametric fast Fourier transforms or parametric autoregression (15-17).
 These methods are capable of quantifying the energy of cyclic fluctuations in RR intervals.
 The Joint Task Force on

 Heart Rate Variability of the European Society of Cardiology and the North American Society for Electrophysiology and Pacing recommended that, for assessment of autonomic modulation of RR intervals, frequency domain methods be applied to 5-minute ECG recordings (17).
 Frequency domain analysis reveals two peaks of energy (power) in the power spectra obtained with these methods: a low-frequency peak (LF) that represents modulation of RR intervals by baroreflex activity and a high-frequency peak (HF) that represents modulation of RR intervals by breathing.
 The vagus nerve carries efferent impulses in both cases.
 High values for measures of RR interval variability indicate greater physical fitness and a prognosis.